greenbone/pontos/docs/tools.md

 ## pontos-update-header

-`pontos-update-header` - Handling Copyright header for various file types and licences
+`pontos-update-header` - Handling Copyright header for various file types and licenses

 :::{note}
 We also provide easy-to-use [GitHub Actions](https://github.com/greenbone/actions/#usage), that updates copyright year in header of files and creates a Pull Request.